Why D24 Has Various Subtypes Including Sultan And XO Durian

 And it’s also why it’s a common choice for food companies to use for creating food products.
 Mcdonald’s and KFC are just a couple of examples with their D24 McFlurry and D24 Durian Mochi.
 Even IKEA crafted a D24 cheese tart.

-Yet it’s worth noting that the original bukit merah is a somewhat unstable cultivar.
-This is one big reason why it has been thoroughly experimented with different breeds of durians.
+This instability is one big reason why it has been thoroughly experimented with different breeds of durians.
 It is said that even a farm with only D24 will have a harvest that taste different from a farm that has a mix of D24 and other cultivars.

 Because of this, authentic original D24 in top quality can actually be hard to come by.
 And it would be nothing short of a miracle for them to end up in Singapore.